Kentucky: Music

 However, its depth lies in its signature sound – Bluegrass music.
 Bill Monroe, "The Father of Bluegrass", was born in the small Ohio County town of Rosine, while Ricky Skaggs, Keith Whitley, David "Stringbean" Akeman, Louis Marshall "Grandpa" Jones, Sonny and Bobby Osborne, and Sam Bush (who has been compared to Monroe) all hail from Kentucky.
 The Bluegrass Music Hall of Fame & Museum is located in Owensboro, while the annual Festival of the Bluegrass is held in Lexington.

-Kentucky is also home to famed jazz musician and pioneer, Lionel Hampton.
+Kentucky was also home to famed jazz musician Lionel Hampton.
 Blues legend W. C. Handy and R&B singer Wilson Pickett also spent considerable time in Kentucky.
-The R&B group Midnight Star and Hip-Hop group Nappy Roots were both formed in Kentucky, as were country acts The Kentucky Headhunters, Montgomery Gentry and Halfway to Hazard, The Judds, as well as Dove Award-winning Christian groups Audio Adrenaline (rock) and Bride (metal).
-Heavy Rock band Black Stone Cherry hails from rural Edmonton.
-Rock band My Morning Jacket with lead singer and guitarist Jim James originated out of Louisville, as well as bands Wax Fang, White Reaper, Tantric.
-Rock bands Cage the Elephant, Sleeper Agent, and Morning Teleportation are also from Bowling Green.
+The R&B group Midnight Star and Hip-Hop group Nappy Roots were both formed in Kentucky, as were country acts the Kentucky Headhunters, Montgomery Gentry, Halfway to Hazard, the Judds, and Dove Award-winning Christian groups Audio Adrenaline and Bride.
+Black Stone Cherry hails from rural Edmonton.
+Indie rock bands Slint, My Morning Jacket, Wax Fang, White Reaper, and Tantric formed in Louisville; indie rock bands Cage the Elephant, Sleeper Agent, and Morning Teleportation are from Bowling Green.
 The bluegrass groups Driftwood and Kentucky Rain, along with Nick Lachey of the pop band 98 Degrees are also from Kentucky.
 King Crimson guitarist Adrian Belew is from Covington.
-Post rock band Slint also hails from Louisville.
 Noted singer and actress Rosemary Clooney was a native of Maysville, her legacy being celebrated at the annual music festival bearing her name.
 Noted songwriter and actor Will Oldham is from Louisville.
 More recently in the limelight are country artists Chris Stapleton, Sturgill Simpson, Tyler Childers, and Chris Knight.

 In eastern Kentucky, old-time music carries on the tradition of ancient ballads and reels developed in historical Appalachia.